-- Prioritize the inmate's evacuation
+- Prioritize the inmate's evacuation.

 - Whiteboard/written notes

 - Speak one-on-one in an elevated, clear voice.

 - Speak closely enough to allow the inmate to lip-read.

 - Read the written notice.

 - Provide the notice in large print."

 Staff interviewed stated they would effectively communicate verbal announcements to disabled incarcerated persons with disabilities that affect communication by conducting face-to-face communication, writing notes, speaking louder, etc. The Expert also noted that staff has "whiteboards" available in the housing units for staff to communicate announcements to the incarcerated persons.
-However, three (3) incarcerated persons with a disability that affects communication stated that staff does not always provide the accommodations necessary for them to hear the verbal announcements.
-The incarcerated person stated that they must rely on other incarcerated persons and or watch for the movement of other incarcerated persons when announcements are made.
-One (1) incarcerated person stated staff come to the door 20 percent of the time, and one (1) incarcerated person stated staff come to the door 30 percent of the time.
+However, four (4) incarcerated persons with a disability that affects communication stated that staff does not always provide the accommodations necessary for them to hear the verbal announcements.
+The incarcerated persons stated that they must rely on other incarcerated persons and or watch for the movement of others when announcements are made.
 The Expert was not able to confirm these claims.